vito.

 Three voices.

 A serif that speaks, a sans that works, a mono that stamps.
 Each chosen so the page feels set, not typed.
-All three are free for commercial use under the SIL Open Font License.
+All three free for commercial use under the SIL Open Font License.

 i. the serif — Fraunces